-The tool is moved back to the X=100, Y=70, Z=2 starting position of the block when you press the BLOCK
+The tool is moved back to the X=100, Y=70, Z=2 starting position of the block when you press the BLOCK press the START button.

-RESTART button.
 If you press the START button, the tool will re-execute the drilling and the retraction.